 - It can be used in ships, trucks, locomotive engines due to compact gearbox design.

 - It is appropriate for heavyweight types of machinery like bulldozers, excavators, tanks and crawlers and others as the multi-plate clutch is heavy and produces high power.
-Due to that, the heavy pieces of machinery easily lift heavyweights.

 READ MORE ON CLUTCHClutch Overview